 Are you unemployed or low-income?
-Have you been laid off or been notified there will be a lay-off?
-If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new job.
+Have you been laid off or received a notice of lay-off?
+If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new career.
 There is no cost to you.
 Let’s see if you are eligible!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
-Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
-Some markets are even better than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the number of certified workers is very small.
+According to the Bureau of Labor Statistics, employment of information security analysts is projected to grow 32 percent from 2022 to 2032, which is much greater than average.
+Cyberseek.org’s supply and demand heat map shows over 5500,000 job openings across the United States.
+Some markets are hotter than others.
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 7,000 job opening and the amount of certified workers is very low.
 The cyber-crime epidemic is expected to triple the number of job openings over the next five years.
-Employers desperately need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+Employers badly need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), and/or Certified Ethical Hacker (CEH).

 If you have prior management experience, one of the most high demand job opportunities is in project management.
-In the Tampa/St. Petersburg job market the need is especially strong for project managers and pays quite well.
-The Project Management Professional (PMP) is the most sought after certification for this field.
-Forbes magazine ranked this certification number two for 2019.
-Other certifications in this field include ITIL, PMI-Agile and Scrum Master
+In the Tampa/St. Petersburg job market the demand is especially high for project managers and pays quite well.
+The Project Management Professional (PMP) is the most sought after credential for this field.
+Forbes magazine consistently ranks this certification in the top 5 each year.
+Other certifications in this field include ITIL, Agile Master, and Scrum Master

-Responsible administrative assistants perform many administrative jobs and clerical tasks.
-Duties include providing support to managers and employees, helping in every day office needs and being responsible for the company’s general administrative duties.
-The more skilled administrative assistants can make a surprisingly good income if they have the necessary abilities.
-Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.
+Responsible executive secretaries perform many administrative jobs and clerical tasks.
+Duties include providing support to managers and employees, helping in every day office needs and managing the company’s general administrative requirements.
+The more qualified executive secretaries can make a surprisingly good salary if they have the necessary skills.
+Certifications like Microsoft Office Specialist (MOS) can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides free training grants to help people get trained, certified and placed in high demand fields such as information technology, cyber-security, business intelligence, project management and more.
+It provides no cost training grants to help people get trained, certified and placed in high demand fields such as IT, cyber-security, business analysis, project management and more.
 The idea is that there are fields in which there are not enough certified people and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing free funding for career training in high demand fields to those who are eligible for this grant.
-This training is designed to make your skills marketable so you can get hired and get back into the workforce.
+The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing no cost funding for job training in high demand fields to those who are eligible for this grant.
+This training is designed to make your resume marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is covered, even the exam.
+If you are eligible, everything is included, even the exam.
 The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must pick something where there is a high likelihood of gainingemployment.
+This is a jobs program so you must select a program where there is a high likelihood of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
-They want to make sure you select a career that is in high demand.
-For each authorized occupation, there will be authorized training plans to choose from.
+They want to make sure you select an occupation that is in high demand.
+For each authorized career, there will be authorized training programs to choose from.

-The 3 most typical categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might get approved as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and family size, then you could get approved under Adult Low Income.
-For youths age 18-24, you might get approved if you are not going to school.
+The three most common categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you were laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you could be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and number of people in your family, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not enrolled in school.
 You must also be found to be “suitable.”
-This is not an entitlement.
-The process is convoluted so it is best to consult with us first to see if you are eligible.
+This is not an automatic approval.
+The process is complicated so it is best to discuss this with us first to see if you are eligible.

-You need to select a plan that can be finished in a short period of time that will raise your marketability enough to help get you placed.
-We look at the best ways to use your work history to add a certification that will make you attractive to employers and easier to get hired.
-Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You need to select a plan that can be completed in a short period of time that will raise your marketability enough to help get you placed.
+We look at the best ways to take advantage of your work history to add a certification that will make you attractive to employers and easier to get hired.
+Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

 There is no charge to you if you are eligible.
-No reimbursement or any personal expenses.
+Nothing to pay or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
-We will be working with an extremely bureaucratic government agency.
-The steps are overly complicated.
-A lot of schools are averse to work with WIOA if they can avoid it.
+We will be working with a remarkably bureaucratic government agency.
+The process is as clear as mud.
+A number of schools are reluctant to work with WIOA if they can avoid doing so.
 I strongly recommend you consult with an expert.

 Yes!
-The whole intent of this program is to help you get a job.
-We have teamed up with a staffing company that has devoted a person to work at our location exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your resume in front of hiring managers.
-We work with over three thousand employers in Central Florida who use us for their training needs.
-Many of them recruit from us so we get many job leads that are not available to the general public.
+The whole purpose of this program is to help you get back in the workforce.
+We have partnered with a staffing company that has devoted a person to work at our facility exclusively with our clients.
+She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your information in front of hiring managers.
+We work with over three thousand employers in Central Florida who use us for their training requirements.
+A lot of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.